DIAL: Decoupling Intent and Action via Latent World Modeling for End-to-End VLA: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we introduce \textbf{DIAL}, a novel framework for end-to-end VLA models that achieves a structural decoupling of cognitive decision making and motor execution through a differentiable {latent intent bottleneck}.
 By framing the VLM as a predictive latent world model (\textbf{System-2}) and the controller as a latent inverse dynamics model (\textbf{System-1}), DIAL ensures that every motor command is strictly grounded in the model's intent expressed by the latent visual foresight.
-Our extensive evaluations on the RoboCasa GR1 Tabletop benchmark and real-world deployments on the IRON-R01-1.11 humanoid robot demonstrate that DIAL establishes a new state-of-the-art in performance, achieving $10\times$ higher data efficiency than existing methods and exhibiting robust zero-shot generalization across novel objects and complex configurations.
+Our extensive evaluations on the RoboCasa GR1 Tabletop benchmark and real-world deployments on the IRON-R01-1.11 humanoid robot demonstrate that DIAL establishes a new state-of-the-art in performance, achieving $10\times$ higher data efficiency than existing methods and exhibiting robust zero-shot generalization across novel objects and complex configurations, as well as maintaining stable execution in long-horizon, multi-stage coordination.

 Looking forward, there are several key directions to further scale the DIAL framework.
 Currently, our System-1 employs a relatively small DiT backbone; scaling this to larger parameter sizes could significantly enhance the precision and multi-modal handling of complex motor tasks.
 Furthermore, while our current implementation keeps the {VLM-native ViT} frozen to maintain stable feature alignment, future work will explore {end-to-end fine-tuning} of this vision backbone, potentially stabilized by an {EMA-based encoding} strategy and {latent token compression} to further boost performance and efficiency.
 Most importantly, since System-2 is designed for latent world modeling, DIAL is uniquely positioned to scale by consuming {massive, in-the-wild human videos} that lack action labels.
 Leveraging such action-free data to pre-train visual foresight will likely be the next frontier in building truly generalist embodied agents.